Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Introduction

 \subsection{Contributions}

-In the first part of the paper, Sections~\ref{sec:GenNwdth} to incl.~\ref{sec:GenBounds}, we study the DON approximation rates of the coefficient-to-solution operator $\cS$ of a linear, elliptic divergence-form PDE in polytopal domain $\Omega$ with uniformly coercive and continuous bilinear form.
-We consider feedforward ONet architectures with an encoder-approximator-decoder architecture in \eqref{eq:G=RAE}, and with strict ReLU activation.
-Specifically, besides linear encoder and decoder, we suppose the approximator to be realization of a NN.

-We derive, in Proposition \ref{prop:general-ON}, error bounds for the neural operator in terms of the size of the approximator network and of the Kolmogorov $N$-width of the input and solution set.
-The (linear) Kolmogorov $N$-widths of the input and solution sets are known to be relevant in this context since, with linear encoders and decoders, they provide a fundamental lower bound on the number of parameters of a DON.

-In Theorem \ref{th:ON-input-Nwidth}, we suppose that the data-to-solution map $\cS$ can be extended to a holomorphic operator between possibly complexified input and output spaces, and that the linear Kolmogorov $N$-width of the input data decreases algebraically with respect to $N$.
-Under these assumptions, we bound the size of the operator approximation network, and obtain operator expression rates in terms of the $N$-width of the set of input data.

-In Section~\ref{sec:polytopes}, we consider the approximation of the coefficient-to-solution map $\cS: X\to Y$ of a linear, second order elliptic, divergence-form PDE in a bounded polytopal domain $\Omega\subset\R^d$, with $d\in\{2,3\}$.
-We establish, for a model, linear elliptic PDE, the existence of finite-size, deep operator networks (deepONets) $\cG_\epsilon$ which approximate $\cS$ on compact subsets of data to any target accuracy $\epsilon\in (0, 1]$ in the norm of the space $C(X, Y)$ of continuous data-to-solution maps for the PDE.
-The ONets built in our proofs have an encoder-approximator-decoder architecture, see \eqref{eq:G=RAE}, with the approximation and decoding maps involving fully connected, feedforward NNs.
+The main contribution of this paper is in Section~\ref{sec:polytopes}, where we consider the approximation of the coefficient-to-solution map $\cS: X\to Y$ of a linear, second order elliptic, divergence-form PDE in a bounded polytopal domain.
+We establish the existence of neural operators $\cG_\epsilon$ which approximate $\cS$ on compact subsets of data to any target accuracy $\epsilon\in (0, 1)$ in the norm of the space $C(X, Y)$ of continuous data-to-solution maps for the PDE.
+The neural operators analyzed have an encoder-approximator-decoder architecture, with the approximation and decoding maps involving fully connected, feedforward NNs, see \eqref{eq:deepONet-intro}.
 In terms of the number of neurons in $\cG_\epsilon$, we show algebraic emulation rates when the data has finite regularity (see Section \ref{sec:algconv}) and exponential emulation rates when the data is analytic (see Section \ref{sec:ExpCnvAnDat}).
 In both cases, we exploit the structure of the solutions to elliptic PDEs in polytopes and convergence rates for their approximation by piecewise polynomials.
-Our proof furnishes at the same time a deepONet architecture, being a deep feedforward NN with ReLU activation and a certain recurrent structure, and ONet size bounds in terms of its number of neurons with respect to the target accuracy $\epsilon \in (0,1]$.
-We develop the theory in an abstract framework which can be extended to a number of relevant classes of elliptic boundary value problems in computational science and engineering, such as diffusion and linear elastostatics in heterogeneous media, domain uncertainty quantification for diffusion and elastostatics in heterogeneous media, singular perturbation problems, time-harmonic scattering of acoustic, elastic and electromagnetic waves, with mixed boundary conditions.